guidance-ai/llgtrt/LoRA.md

 ## Inference

-To load a set of LoRA weights into the TensorRT cache, specify _lora_id_ and _lora_dir_ in your inference request:
+To load a set of LoRA weights into the TensorRT cache, specify _lora_model_ in your inference request:

 ``` json
 {